 Paid Time Off

-Office culture includes: Educational Opportunities, Design charrettes, CEU lunch & learns, community service events, staff adventures and celebrations.
+Office activities include: Educational Opportunities, Design charrettes, CEU lunch & learns, community service events, staff adventures and celebrations.

 Every voice matters

 At FFA, everyone has a seat at the table.
 Our design culture allows open conversations about ideas because when everyone has a voice, it leads to better outcomes for our clients.
 Candid, respectful and open dialogue encourages new thinking, diverse ideas and creates an inclusive workplace environment.
 Everyone is part of the bigger picture and takes ownership of their work and professional growth.

 We strive to create a healthy professional environment that inspires our design culture and enriches our employees’ lives.
 From providing healthy snacks in the breakroom to all-office design charrettes and weekly happy hours, we focus on initiatives that support employee wellness.
 FFA’s office environment, competitive salaries, events and job perks create a flourishing, productive backdrop where we can thrive.

 We put in hard work because we are dedicated to the design process and the work we produce.
 There may be a late-night right before a deadline, but we produce our most profound and insightful work when the fuel tank isn’t running on empty.
 We empower employees to build a healthy work-life model where they can be present in both their life and at work.